AzuraCast/azuracast-docs/getting-started/installation.md

 # Self-Hosted Installation

+> Installing AzuraCast yourself requires a basic understanding of the Linux shell/terminal environment, as well as root (or "sudo") access to the computer you're installing AzuraCast on.
+{.is-info}

 ## :whale: Docker (Recommended)

 > For a majority of users, our Docker installation method is the preferred way of installing and using AzuraCast.